PRINT MAG AVAILABLE

 Radio Silence for the Kids

 Education is central to our vision.
-Without access to arts education, our society will become culturally bankrupt.
-We aim to do our part to help create the next generation of artists and audiences.
-A portion of all revenue from subscriptions and ticket sales is used to buy books and musical instruments for students.
-If we can inspire a few kids to grow up to be the next Tom Waits or Cormac McCarthy – or at least if we can light some sparks – that ain’t a bad thing.
+We try to do our part to help create the next generation of artists and audiences.
+A portion of our revenue from subscriptions and event ticket sales is reserved to buy books and musical instruments for students.
+If we can inspire a few kids to grow up to be the next Buddy Holly or Langton Hughes—or at least if we can help ignite some sparks—that ain’t a bad thing.

 Editor-in-Chief Dan Stone has taught middle school, high school, and college, and worked for six years as a program manager and documentary producer at the National Endowment for the Arts.
-He has published poetry, prose, and translations.
+He grew up in Syracuse, NY, studied poetry at Colorado College, fiction at Boston University, and played poorly in a handful of forgotten rock bands.
 Dan oversees all content at Radio Silence and shamelessly begs his favorite writers and musicians to participate.
-He moonlights as a bartender.
+He has published poetry and prose, and he moonlights as a bartender.

-Design Director Brandon Herring is also the co-founder of 17FEET, a web-design boutique in San Francisco.
-His clients range from Fortune 500 companies to Bay Area start-ups and non-profits.
-His work has been featured in numerous design publications.
+Design Director Brandon Herring is a designer at Google, following the acquisition of his web-design boutique 17FEET.
+A native of Atlanta, GA, he lives with his family in Oakland.
+His work has been featured in numerous publications.
 At Radio Silence, Brandon works with the Editor-in-Chief and Art Director to determine the overall design of the magazine, website, and other visual elements.

 Art Director Casey Burns is an illustrator and graphic designer living in Brooklyn after many years in Chapel Hill, North Carolina, and Portland, Oregon.
 His work has appeared in The New York Times, on record covers and posters for Sonic Youth, and on beer labels for Deschutes Brewery.
 By day he is a digital producer for Victoria’s Secret.
 For Radio Silence, Casey handles art assignments and press production.

-Copy Editor Kim Gooden has worked at the Washington City Paper and Grupo Planeta in Barcelona.
+Copy Editor Kim Gooden runs the boutique editorial studio Glass Key Editorial.
+She has worked at the Washington City Paper and Grupo Planeta in Barcelona.
 She also writes fiction, does literary translation from Spanish, and tends bar.
 Kim copy edits Radio Silence and offers guidance on content and direction.

 Board of Directors

 Neko Case is an award-winning musician who has released several critically acclaimed recordings and performed all over the world.
 Her 2009 album Middle Cyclone debuted at #3 on the Billboard charts and was rated the number one album of the year by Amazon.
+Her most recent work is The Worse Things Get, The Harder I Fight, The Harder I Fight, The More I Love You.
 Along with her solo work, Neko is a member of The New Pornographers.

 Brandon Herring, see above.

-Jake Martin has worked for ten years at Pixar Animation Studios in Emeryville, CA, where he is credited on four Academy Award-winning feature films.
-At Pixar, he is Senior Manager of Production Staff and an Associate Producer on the forthcoming Dia de los Muertos project.
+Jake Martin has worked for eleven years at Pixar Animation Studios in Emeryville, CA. He is credited on four Academy Award-winning feature films.
+At Pixar, he is Associate Producer on the untitled 2016 Dia de los Muertos project.

-Zach Rogue has for nine years written, performed, and produced music for the indie-rock band Rogue Wave, touring the world and releasing four full-length albums.
-His latest project, Release the Sunbird, has two records to date — the LP Come Back to Us and the EP Imaginary Summer.
+Zach Rogue has for a decade written, performed, and produced music for the indie-rock band Rogue Wave, touring the world and releasing five full-length albums, including this year’s Nightingale Floors.
+His side project, Release the Sunbird, has two records to date — the LP Come Back to Us and the EP Imaginary Summer.
 Rogue also scored the HBO series On Freddie Roach.

 Dan Stone, see above.